AviatrixSystems/Controller-HA-for-AWS/README.md

 2. How can I know which version of HA script I am running?

-   - versions.py found in the AWS Lambda with the name <controller_name>-ha.
+   -  versions.py file found in the AWS Lambda function with the name <controller_name>-ha would show the information.
 You can also see the version in the cloudwatch logs.
-Only versions from 1.5 and above are present
+Only versions from 1.5 and above are visible.

 3. How can I get notification for H/A events?

-   - Enter an email while  notifications for autoscaling group events.
+   -  Enter an email address to receive notifications for autoscaling group events while launching the CFT.
 You would receive an email to subscribe to SNS.
 Click on the link from the email to accept SNS event notifications

 4. My H/A event failed.
 What can I do?

    -  You can manually restore the saved backup to a newly launched controller.
 Please ensure controller H/A is disabled and re-enabled by deleting and re-creating the CFT stack to ensure that lambda is pointing to the right backup

 5. How do I ensure that lambda is pointing to the right backup?

-   - In the AWS Lambda, verify INST_ID environment variable is updated correctly to the current controller.
+   -  In the AWS Lambda, verify if the INST_ID environment variable is updated correctly to the current controller instance ID.

 6. Where do I find logs related to controller H/A ?